Getting started with DDEV and Composer

 Enter Composer, the dependency manager that took its inspiration from dependency managers like npm.
 Unlike some others, Composer works on a per-project basis, pulling in the correct version of the correct libraries from repositories like Packagist, the main Composer repository.

-Composer is the recommended way to develop for both TYPO3 CMS and Drupal 8, but it still causes issues, particularly for Windows users.
+Composer is the recommended way to develop for many PHP frameworks and CMSs, but it still can cause issues, particularly for Windows users.
 Now with DDEV’s support for Composer, you don’t even have to install Composer on your local machine.
 You’ll get a more predictable experience and have one less thing to worry about.

 Built-in Composer commands in DDEV